binary-lover/CyberSecurityNotes/README.md

   - Today, malware authors typically encrypt the payload to hide the malicious code from antimalware detection and remediation tools
 ###

+- **Trojan in one line:** - A Trojan is a type of malware disguised as legitimate software that trick users into loading and executing it on their systems.
+Once activated, Trojans can enable cyber-criminals to spy on you, steal your sensitive data, and gain backdoor access to your system.

+###

+- **Ransomware :** - Ransomware is a type of malware that encrypts a victim's files or device and demands a ransom for the decryption key.

+###

+- **IOC :** - Indicators of Compromise (IOCs) are pieces of forensic data, such as data found in system log entries or files, that identify potentially malicious activity on a system or network.

+###

 - **Reconnaissance :** - Reconnaissance is the information-gathering stage of ethical hacking, where you collect data about the target system.

 ###